Treatment for Panic Attacks

 Anticipatory anxiety is the effect of conditioning.
 After the first occurrence, the panic attack will inevitably tend to manifest itself again.
 The result is a vicious circle where the attacks tend to reoccur and increase in intensity.

-In panic disorder patients feel dominated by an escalating sequence of events which follow an unstoppable progressive course.
-The anxiety in panic attack feels real.
+In panic disorder, patients feel dominated by an escalating sequence of events that follow an unstoppable progressive course.
+The anxiety in the panic attack feels real.
 Fully established panic disorder progressively affects more areas of a person’s life and may end in full invalidism.

-On the diagnostic level panic attacks should be differentiated from phobias, in which the anxiety is triggered by certain situations.
-For example, such conditions as agoraphobia, or claustrophobia (anxiety appearing by exposure to wide or small spaces), phobias related to other circumstances, for example flying phobia, unleashes the same symptoms and dynamics of anxiety as those in a panic attack.
+On the diagnostic level, panic attacks should be differentiated from phobias, in which the anxiety is triggered by certain situations.
+For example, such conditions as agoraphobia or claustrophobia (anxiety appearing by exposure to wide or small spaces) and phobias related to other circumstances, for example, flying phobia, unleash the same symptoms and dynamics of anxiety as those in a panic attack.

-Recent studies proved that psychodynamic psychotherapy is equally effective in relieving panic attacks as behavioral approaches but has fewer relapses.
+Recent studies proved that psychodynamic psychotherapy is equally effective in relieving panic attacks as behavioural approaches but has fewer relapses.

-In exposure therapy for panic disorder treatment the patient will be exposed to the physical sensations of panic in a safe and controlled environment, giving him the opportunity to learn healthier ways of coping.
+In exposure therapy for panic disorder treatment, the patient will be exposed to the physical sensations of panic in a safe and controlled environment, giving him the opportunity to learn healthier ways of coping.
 The psychotherapist may evoke sensations like the symptoms of panic.
-With each exposure, the patient can become less afraid of these internal bodily sensations feeling a greater sense of control.
-Through this experience the patient learns that the situation isn’t harmful.
-Behavioral therapy aims to identify and change harmful patterns of behaviour.
+With each exposure, the patient can become less afraid of these internal bodily sensations, feeling a greater sense of control.
+Through this experience, the patient learns that the situation isn’t harmful.
+Behavioural therapy aims to identify and change harmful patterns of behaviour.

 Cognitive Therapy